British royal family: Media and criticism

-Historically, the royal family and the media have benefited from each other; the family used the press to communicate with the public, while the media used the family to attract readers and viewers.
-With the advent of television, however, the media started paying less respect to the royal family's privacy.
-Princes William and Harry have had informal arrangements with the press whereby they would be left alone by the paparazzi during their education in return for invitations to staged photograph opportunities.
-William has continued the practice with his family posts on Instagram.
-Relations between the media and British royals have been destabilized by the rise of the digital media, with the quantity of articles becoming paramount toward gaining advertising revenue, with neither side able to exercise control.
-In the 2000s, the phones of Prince William and Catherine Middleton, and Prince Harry and his then-girlfriend Chelsy Davy, were hacked multiple times by media outlets, most notably by a private investigator working for a News of the World journalist.
-A 2021 BBC documentary suggested that briefings and counter-briefings from different royal households was the reason behind the negative coverage about members of the royal family.
-Buckingham Palace, Clarence House and Kensington Palace, which represented the Queen, the then Prince of Wales and Duke of Cambridge respectively, described these suggestions as "overblown and unfounded claims".
+Historically, the royal family and the media have benefited from each other: the family used the press to communicate with the public, while the media used the family to attract readers and viewers.
+With the advent of television, however, the media became less deferential to the royal family's privacy.
+Princes William and Harry had informal arrangements with the paparazzi whereby they would be left alone during their education in return for staged photo opportunities.
+William has continued the practice through controlled releases on Instagram.
+Relations between the media and the royal households have been destabilised by the rise of digital media, in which the volume of coverage drives advertising revenue and neither side can exert consistent control.
+In the 2000s, the phones of Prince William and Catherine Middleton, and Prince Harry and his then-girlfriend Chelsy Davy, were repeatedly hacked by media outlets, most notably by a private investigator working for a News of the World journalist.
+A 2021 BBC documentary suggested that briefings and counter-briefings between royal households contributed to negative coverage of various family members.
+Buckingham Palace, Clarence House, and Kensington Palace, representing the Queen, the then Prince of Wales, and the Duke of Cambridge respectively, described these claims as "overblown and unfounded claims".

+Polls indicate majority support in the UK for retaining the monarchy.
+A poll by IPSOS released in June 2026 found 55% Britons still prefer the monarchy, while approval for the family at 33% among 18-34 year olds, and overall represented a 33-year low in historical data among all participants.
+According to a YouGov poll released in July 2026, 64% of respondents support retaining the monarchy.